 One way or another, underground parties will happen.
 Which is a lesson that should have been learned from the many unintended consequences of the Prohibition Era, which ranged from the many failed businesses that relied on revenue from liquor sales, to the rise in organized crime, and the perfect environment for bootlegging on the black market.

-So, much like sex and drug education, it is best to educate people on how to properly plan an underground party and the risks involved.
-Otherwise, if left to their own devices, it could end in disaster, e.g. the Ghost Ship fire.
+So, much like sex and drug education, it is best to educate people on how to properly plan an underground party and communicate the risks involved.
+Otherwise, if left to their own devices, it could end in disaster, which hurts everyone, e.g. the Ghost Ship fire.

 That’s why this guide is not made with the intention of encouraging underground parties.
-It is to help people to organize one with these 3 key goals in mind:
+It is to help people to organize underground parties with 3 key goals in mind: